kbat/mag/README.md

 49 Concrete     2.33578
 ```

+The material numbers can be chosen arbitrarily, they currently correspond to the material numbers used in [CombLayer][https://github.com/sansell/comblayer].

 Run 20 layers of Tungsten followed by 4 layers of polyethylene with incident 3 GeV electrons: